Samhollowood/CaveCalcV2.0/README.md

 ```shell
 conda activate base
 ```
+To activate the base anaconda environment.
+Or you may wish to use your own environment

 4. Install the CaveCalcV2.0 package:
 ```shell
 pip install .
 ```

-Or if you would rather install the package as an .egg file (it will be deprecated soon)
+Or if you would rather install the package as an .egg file (NOTE: .egg as a method of installation will be deprecated soon):
 ```shell
 python setup.py install
 ```

+If all has worked and no errors popped up, then CaveCalcV2.0 has installed!

-5. Verify installation by running example:
+5. You can verify the installation by running an example:
 ```shell
 cd examples/
 ```